 Five guiding principles of change management

-How can companies move from installation to realization and repeatability?
-Five guiding principles can help you realize results consistently and predictably.
+How can companies move from implementation to realization and repeatability?
+Five guiding principles contribute to consistent and predictable results.